 - 4.1.
 Registrations will be accepted at any time. - 4.2.
 All drivers must register as competitors for the series by returning the Registration Form, available at www.itcc.ie (COMPLETED IN FULL) and relevant fee. - 4.3.
-Fees: Registration fee for the season is €400, which includes €100 deposit towards the entry fee for the UK round.
-No driver can score points in the championship until their registration is paid in full.
+Fees: Registration fee for the season is €350 for Class A and Class B and €250 for Class C. No driver can score points in the championship until their registration is paid in full.
 Points that would have been earned before the fee is paid shall not be awarded where the fee is paid after the date of the race where the points would have been earned. - 4.4.
 Permanent Competition numbers will be issued by the Organisers after their registration fee is paid in full.
-Championship numbers 1 to 10 inclusive shall be reserved for Super Touring drivers for use by the top ten drivers in the previous years' championship.
-The following numbers shall be reserved for Touring drivers for use by the top ten drivers in the previous years' championship: 11, 22, 33, 44, 55, 66, 77, 88, 99.
+Championship numbers 1 to 10 inclusive shall be reserved for Class A drivers for use by the top ten drivers in the previous years' championship.
+The following numbers shall be reserved for Class B drivers for use by the top ten drivers in the previous years' championship: 11, 22, 33, 44, 55, 66, 77, 88, 99.
 All other numbers shall be allocated on a first come, first served basis.
-A driver may choose to change the number allocated to him/her to a preferred number is available. - 4.5.
-Non registered drivers who wish to participate in any round will not be issued official ITCC 2012 branded logos.
+A driver may choose to change the number allocated to him/her to a preferred number, so long as the preferred number is available. - 4.5.
+Non registered drivers who wish to participate in any round will not be issued official ITCC 2013 branded logos.
 Non registered drivers will be allocated a specific race number per round at a fee of €50 per race day, which will include a race day authorisation pass.
 Without this pass cars will not pass scrutineering.
-Non registered drivers who pay the €50 per race day and place 1st, 2nd or 3rd will receive a trophy on the day.
-Championship points will not awarded to drivers who pay the €50 race day fee, no matter what position the driver finishes in.
+Non registered drivers who pay the €50 per race day can grid from their qualifying position but will not receive any championship points, trophies or prizes on the day.